Botswana

 Okavango Delta: Waterborne Patrol Strategy in Botswana

 The sprawling Okavango Delta presents a unique challenge for wildlife conservation in Botswana.
 Its intricate channels and dense marshlands require specialized waterborne strategies.
-Rangers conducting an Okavango Delta patrol utilize diverse methods, including traditional canoes and modern patrol boats, to navigate the challenging terrain effectively.
+Rangers conducting an Okavango Delta patrol employ a range of methods, including traditional canoes and modern patrol boats, to navigate the challenging terrain effectively.

 Mokoro vs Aluminium Hulls